Earth Sea and Sky

 The effect of this will be a tack fuse.
 This means that the glass has not completely melted but retained some of its form so that texture is achieved.

 You can get different results depending the temperature you use.
-Sometimes you might want a jagged effect and at other times a soft rounded effect will be desired.
+Sometimes you might want a jagged edges and at other times a soft rounded effect will be desired.

 It's always exciting each time I open the kiln door!